 We realize the issue of alumni engagement is one that many scholarship providers are addressing.
 We also know the process can be daunting due to the time and resources necessary for success.
 But having experienced the rewards, we can enthusiastically assure you that the investment can pay off exponentially.
 For example, in 2018, two Alumni Board initiatives – our Class Champions and Alumni Ambassadors – updated contact information for 905 Alumni in our database and presented to more than 7,000 students about college admissions and scholarships.
 These contacts far exceeded what our own small staff of three could have accomplished.
 Our alumni board also hosted a wildly successful three-day summit that connected more than 200 Alumni and their families through academic talks and networking.
 They also create and staff events that provide ongoing opportunities for our Alumni to engage with the Foundation, one another, and opportunities for leadership and service.

 This article shares three key lessons we’ve learned.

 Lesson #1 – Invest in the groundwork

-In 2012, the Boettcher Foundation began working with a consulting firm led by scholarship alumna Kara Penn.
+In 2012, the Boettcher Foundation began working with a consulting firm led by scholarship Alum Kara Penn.
 Her firm, Mission Spark, conducted extensive research to determine best practices for alumni engagement.
-This research determined that an effective alumni board structure would be interdependent and include engagement from both the foundation and alumni.
-Based on this data, the foundation opted to dedicate more resources toward formalizing what was then a grassroots alumni group.
-We also hosted our first major alumni gathering in 2013.
-That event served as a kickoff for our formal alumni efforts.
+This research determined that an effective alumni board structure would be interdependent and include engagement from both the Foundation and Alumni.
+Based on this data, the Foundation opted to dedicate more resources toward formalizing what was then a grassroots Alumni group.
+We also hosted our first major Alumni gathering in 2013.
+That event served as a kickoff for our formal Alumni efforts.

 Lesson #2 – Share leadership and create multiple engagement and leadership pathways